Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 - Create, populate, and dynamically filter a table using JavaScript and HTML.

 ## Summary
 JavaScript is a scripting language that was designed with the purpose to enhance HTML.
-It allows the user implement complex features on web pages, such as maps or graphs.
+It allows the user to implement complex features on web pages, such as maps or graphs.

 ECMAScript, also referred to as “ES,” is designed to standardize scripting-languages.
 JavaScript is the best-known implementation of this standard.
 This means that ES provides guidelines and rules for JavaScript to follow, such as how a function should be created to run correctly, also known as the **proper syntax.**